LukeGrahamLandry/franca/devlog.md

 - small string optimisation
 - made non-ascii chars show as filled in squares.
   - found that `_NSGetExecutablePath` has a null byte on the end
+  - rediscovered that im padding all my strings to 4 byte alignment which is kinda dumb but :MiscompileCStr

 ## (May 9)